A Complete Idiot's Guide to Cuba

 Electricity in Cuba

-The blackouts are not as frequent as years ago and the tourism sector is organized.
+The blackouts are now very frequent, but the tourism sector is well organized.
 Most hotels have their own power plant and so do some private homes.
 In addition, Cuba is already prepared to face electrical problems, perhaps more than other countries: they have many electrical plants that do not depend on oil, but on solar and other renewable energies.
-This makes blackouts very rare and usually due to breakdowns.
+Despite of that, Cuba is crossing a severe energy shortage.

 The voltage used in Cuba is 110 volts (and 220 for air conditioning), with American type outlets.
 Some hotels (such as the Melia chain hotels and others) use 220 volts and European plugs.
 If you come from a country that uses a different type of outlet and voltage, try to get adapters and transformers before you arrive in Cuba, because you will most likely have difficulty finding these things once you get there.